-The Subcommittees met by conference call; those calls were open to all Workgroup members.9 Each Subcommittee was tasked to make recommendations to the Workgroup, or to provide information on those issues on which the Subcommittee had been unable to reach consensus.
+The Subcommittees met by conference call; those calls were open to all Workgroup members.
+Each Subcommittee was tasked to make recommendations to the Workgroup, or to provide information on those issues on which the Subcommittee had been unable to reach consensus.

-The Workgroup's website10 contains the agendas for, and minutes of, all Workgroup meetings.
-The Workgroup Calendar11 provides time, date and location information for Workgroup meetings and Subcommittee conference calls.
+The Workgroup's website contains the agendas for, and minutes of, all Workgroup meetings.
+The Workgroup Calendar provides time, date and location information for Workgroup meetings and Subcommittee conference calls.
 When available, notes from the Subcommittee conference calls are posted on the Workgroup website.
-Each Subcommittee has its own section on the Materials page.12
+Each Subcommittee has its own section on the Materials page.

 The attached recommendations of the 2011 Child Support Schedule Workgroup are the result of an intense, collaborative process of committed volunteer Workgroup members.
-Members included both noncustodial parents and custodial parents, a law professor, and a tribal child support director, as well as representatives of the bar, low income individuals, pro se individuals, administrative law judges, the courts, and the legislature.
+Members included both noncustodial parents and custodial parents, a law professor, and a tribal child support director, as well as representatives of the state bar association, legal services, the Office of Administrative Hearings, the courts, and the legislature.

 The Workgroup encouraged public participation in their process.
 Workgroup meetings and Subcommittee meetings were open to the public.
 Individuals who appeared at meetings were invited to provide their comments at some time during each meeting.
-DCS created a web page13 and a listserv,14 and set up an e-mail address for anyone wishing to submit comments for consideration by the Workgroup.15 The Workgroup held two meetings with extended time for public comment: one in Seattle and one in Spokane.
+DCS created a web page and a listserv, and set up an e-mail address for anyone wishing to submit comments for consideration by the Workgroup.
+The Workgroup held two Saturday meetings with extended time for public comment: one in Seattle and one in Spokane.